 We may store and process the user information we collect in the United States or any other country in which Confection or its agents maintain facilities.
 By using Confection, you consent to such transfers.
 We also reserve the right to transfer information in the event of a transfer of ownership of Confection (acquisition, merger with another company, &c).

-Confection’s opt-in badge appears on any site where Confection is installed.
-It helps our product and our customers stay compliant with major data privacy laws like CCPA, GDPR, and LGPD.
-Customers who don’t want this badge to appear have the option of setting a custom opt-in condition or action (eg., a form submission or button click).
+Confection offers customers the ability to add an opt-in badge to site visitors.
+This helps our product and our customers stay compliant with major data privacy laws like CCPA, GDPR, and LGPD.
+Customers who don’t want this badge to appear have the option of setting a custom opt-in condition or action (eg., a form submission or button click) or, if they disable Confection’s banner, an entirely separate compliance management solution.

-If a user doesn’t opt in to tracking using one of these methods, Confection just collects non-personally identifying information (NPII) from that user.
+If our customer uses Confection’s native compliance feature, and a user doesn’t opt in to tracking, Confection just collects non-personally identifying information (NPII) from that user.

 LGPD focuses on three unique types of data: